 Your best refresh rate will ultimately depend on your specific needs and preferences.

-The higher the refresh rate the better.
-However, if you can’t get past 144 FPS (Frames Per Second) in sports, a 240Hz monitor is not required unless you want your screen to be future-proof.
+The higher the refresh rate, the better.
+However, if you can’t get past 144 FPS (Frames Per Second) in sports, a 240Hz monitor is only required if you want your screen to be future-proof.

-If you are considering replacing your 144Hz gaming monitor with a 240Hz one or going straight to 240Hz from your old 60Hz set, we’ll help you decide whether 240Hz is worth it.
+If you consider replacing your 144Hz gaming monitor with a 240Hz one or going straight to 240Hz from your old 60Hz set, we’ll help you decide whether 240Hz is worth it.

-240Hz makes gaming fast, insanely smooth and fluid.
-Please note, however, that the 144Hz to 240Hz jump is not nearly as significant as the 60Hz to 144Hz jumps.
-This won’t give you an advantage over other players nor will it make you a better player, it will make the gameplay more fun and more immersive.
+This won’t give you an advantage over other players, nor will it make you a better player; it will make the gameplay more fun and immersive.

 - All prices mentioned above are in United States dollar.

 - This product is available at Best Used Tires, Amazon.com.